-The National Native Network management is currently seated at the Intertribal Council of Michigan (ITCM), and partners with the California Indian Health Board, OSIYO Communications, and JCW Research and Evaluation, Inc. to implement core activities.
+The National Native Network management is currently seated at the Intertribal Council of Michigan (ITCM), and partners with the California Indian Health Board and OSIYO Communications to implement core activities.
 The Network is further connected through partnerships with many Tribal Organizations development of the Tribal Health Alliance and the Resource Distribution projects as noted in further reading.
 The National Network is intimately connected to the communities they serve and bring a wealth of knowledge of culturally-based approaches for tobacco control.

 The core funding for the National Network comes through a cooperative agreement with Centers for Disease Control and Prevention – Office of Smoking and Health (agreement # 1U58DP001519-01), which is administered by the Inter-Tribal Council of Michigan.
 Membership in the National Network is free and open to all.
 Interested individuals should click here